ShobhitPanwar/Machine-learning/README.md

 performance of the model using accuracy as performance metric.

 2. breast_cancer_dataset.csv: This is the Breast Cancer Wisconsin (Diagnostic) dataset being used in the above python file.

+3. breast_cancer_model_KNN.py: Here I have added a model using KNN classifier, and compared the accuracy of random forest model and KNN model.